SP1

 .
 Behind the scenes, this function will first generate a normal SP1 proof, then recursively combine all of them into a single proof using the STARK recursion protocol.
 Finally, the proof is wrapped in a SNARK proof using PLONK.

 WARNING: The Groth16 and PLONK provers are only guaranteed to work on official releases of SP1.
-To use Groth16 or PLONK proving & verification locally, ensure that you have Docker installed and have at least 128GB of RAM.
+To use Groth16 or PLONK proving & verification locally, ensure that you have Docker installed and have at least 32GB of RAM.
+Note that you might need to increase the memory limit for docker desktop if you're running on Mac.

 Example